BlindexDAO/BlinDEX/documentation/running-tasks-with-multisig.md

 Workflow:

-- Use RecordableContract, Recorder and TimelocStrategy classes to prepare transaction batch
+- Use RecordableContract, Recorder and TimelockStrategy classes to prepare transaction batch
 - Queue transaction batch using Recorder
 - Approve transaction batch
   - With multisig (if running on production)